 With the future of the Ravens pass rush looking as dour as it ever has, what better gift could new head coach Jesse Minter be presented with than Crosby?
 Minter’s defense is Los Angeles last year saw much more success than Baltimore’s, even getting 7.5 sacks out of Oweh, who was sackless before getting traded.
 Minter also got to see Crosby up close and personal three times during his tenure as defensive coordinator for the Chargers.
 One has to imagine Minter had some influence on the decision to pursue the AFC West star.

-When the trade deadline rolled around the next season, and Pierce’s 2-4 start as the full head coach had the vultures circling again, the team had to fight away trade inquiries once again.
+When the trade deadline rolled around the next season, and Pierce’s 2-4 start as the full head coach had the vultures circling again, the team had to fight off trade inquiries once again.
 In the offseason last year, trade interest once again swirled around Crosby and the Raiders, but ultimately, the team signed him to a new three-year, $106.5MM extension keeping him under contract through the 2029 NFL season.
 For the third trade deadline in a row, though, Vegas had to continue to deny that Crosby was available.

 Things took a turn for the worse near the end of the season when, in an attempt to secure their best chance at the No. 1 overall pick in the 2026 NFL Draft, the Raiders shut Crosby down for the final two games of the regular season.
 In response to hearing his team’s decision, Crosby immediately exited the facility, and it was reported that he would evaluate his future in Vegas.
 According to Dianna Russini of The Athletic, that decision by the Raiders “soured his belief that Las Vegas was the right place for him.”
-Ever the loyal teammate who once had claimed hopes of finishing his career with the Raiders, Crosby did not publicize his trade requests as the Raiders muddied the waters to maintain leverage in trade negotiations, though both sides “knew that Crosby’s future was sealed back in mid-December.”
+Ever the loyal teammate who once had claimed hopes of finishing his career with the Raiders, Crosby did not publicize his trade requests as the Raiders muddied the waters to maintain leverage in trade negotiations, even though both sides “knew that Crosby’s future was sealed back in mid-December.”

-The Raiders didn’t feel a need to lower the price, though.
-They felt that, as interest in Crosby grew and the pressure to offer just a bit continued to increase, someone would eventually meet the price they needed to hear to pull the trigger.
 The Bears and Cowboys entered the fold, and it was disclosed that the Ravens joined the chase a few days later.
 It simply came down to the fact that Ravens were the first to breach the threshold of two first-round picks, which was apparently, all the Raiders were actually looking for.
-The Cowboys reportedly were only willing to offer a first- and second-round pick, per ESPN’s Adam Schefter, despite hold two Day 1 selections after the Parsons deal.
+The Cowboys reportedly were only willing to offer a first- and second-round pick, per ESPN’s Adam Schefter, despite holding two Day 1 selections after the Parsons deal.
 According to Russini, the Jaguars also attempted to get in the mix, but the lack of a first-round pick this year — from the trade up to draft Travis Hunter — prevented them from putting together a competitive offer.

-In exchange for finally making this trade, the Raiders put themselves in excellent position for a reboot in 2026.
+In exchange for finally making this trade, the Raiders have put themselves in excellent position for a reboot in 2026.
 They now hold the Nos.
 1 and 14 picks in the upcoming draft, and according to Vincent Bonsignore of the California Post, the effects of the Crosby trade and the eventual release of quarterback Geno Smith will put Las Vegas at a league-leading approximate $127MM in cap space.
 With a fresh staff under newly hired head coach Klint Kubiak and all signs pointing to the arrival of Indiana quarterback Fernando Mendoza as the first pick of the draft, the Raiders are as primed as they’ll ever be to make the turnaround of the century.

 Aaron Rodgers just retired